 - Oktoberfest/Spring Weekend Booth

-- Working an event sponsored by your organization (like Mt.
-Lake if you are a member of SEAL or LP events if you are in LP)
+- Working an event sponsored by your organization (for example, Mountain Lake if you are a member of SEAL or LP Events if you are a member of LP)

-- Attending an event that is required by your org
+- Attending an event that is required by your Organization

 - Collecting signatures for petitions